About Our Research Projects and Library Digital Collections

 We are digitizing the world around us in ways that promote research, education, and new means of exploring and visualizing heritage through the development of library archival collections and applications.

 Along with collaborators and partners around the world, we are assisting with the rapid need for digitization of imperiled heritage and with the science of historic preservation, archaeological visualization, and museum and library science studies.We bring the past to life for classroom, and are developing new ways for libraries library collections and applications development.

 Our faculty, staff, and student team members are responsible for ensuring the preservation of historical landmarks and artifacts through documentation of digitally rendered 3D models.
-Meet and read about the talented team behind the Digital Heritage & Humanities Collections, and the work that they do.
+Meet and read about the talented team behind the Center For Digital Heritage And Geospatial Information, and the work that they do.